matrix-org/purple-matrix/README.md

 The Advanced account option 'On reconnect, skip messages which were received in a previous session' is disabled by default.
 This means that pidgin will show the last few messages for each room each time it starts.
 If this option is enabled, only new messages will be shown.
-This option requires a homeserver running the v2_alpha API, which is not (currently) the case for the matrix.org homeserver.
-You will therefore need to run your own homeserver from the 'develop' branch of synapse.